Enroll in Credit Repair & Financial Coaching TODAY

 - Opening new accounts or having new inquiries may lower your credit score for up to a year and reverse the progress that we're making on your behalf

-- If opening a new account appears to be a good strategy for you, we'll let you know at the appropriate time, however now is NOT the time
+- If opening a new account appears to be a good strategy for you, we'll let you know at the appropriate time

 - Please be patient until our credit repair process has been completed